upros/acme-integrations/draft-ietf-acme-integrations.md

 # Introduction

-ACME {{?RFC8555}} defines a protocol that a certification authority (CA) and an applicant can use to automate the process of domain name ownership validation and X.509 (PKIX) {{?RFC5280}} certificate issuance.
+ACME {{!RFC8555}} defines a protocol that a certification authority (CA) and an applicant can use to automate the process of domain name ownership validation and X.509 (PKIX) {{?RFC5280}} certificate issuance.
 The protocol is rich and flexible and enables multiple use cases that are not immediately obvious from reading the specification.
 This document explicitly outlines multiple advanced ACME use cases including:

-- ACME integration with EST {{?RFC7030}}
+- ACME integration with EST {{!RFC7030}}
-- ACME integration with BRSKI {{?RFC8995}}
+- ACME integration with BRSKI {{!RFC8995}}
-- ACME integration with BRSKI Default Cloud Registrar {{?I-D.ietf-anima-brski-cloud}}
+- ACME integration with BRSKI Default Cloud Registrar {{!I-D.ietf-anima-brski-cloud}}
-- ACME integration with TEAP {{?RFC7170}} and TEAP Update and Extensions for Bootstrapping {{?I-D.lear-eap-teap-brski}}
+- ACME integration with TEAP {{!RFC7170}} and TEAP Update and Extensions for Bootstrapping {{!I-D.lear-eap-teap-brski}}

 The integrations with EST, BRSKI (which is based upon EST), and TEAP enable automated certificate enrollment for devices.

-Optionally, ACME for subdomains {{?I-D.ietf-acme-subdomains}} offers a useful optimization when ACME is used to issue certificates for large numbers of devices in the same domain; it reduces the domain ownership proof traffic as well as the ACME traffic overhead.
+Optionally, ACME for subdomains {{!I-D.ietf-acme-subdomains}} offers a useful optimization when ACME is used to issue certificates for large numbers of devices in the same domain; it reduces the domain ownership proof traffic as well as the ACME traffic overhead.
 This is accomplished by completing a challenge against the parent domain instead of a challenge against each explicit subdomain.
 Use of ACME for subdomains is not a necessary requirement.

 # Terminology

-   The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{?RFC2119}} {{?RFC8174}} when, and only when, they appear in all capitals, as shown here.
+   The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

 The following terms are defined in DNS Terminology {{?RFC8499}} and are reproduced here: